-Connects to the bioreactor's O_2 overlay/ O_2 sparge connector, which connects to external gas sources via the gas connection panel (see "PBS-3 Bioreactor - Rear" on page 14).
-O_2 flows through the O_2 overlay line to the overlay to control dissolved oxygen.
-For information on sparging O_2 , reach out to Applications Engineering at app.eng@pbsbiotech.com.
+Connect to the bioreactor's O_2 overlay/ O_2 sparge connector, which connects to external gas sources via the gas connection panel (see "PBS-3 SUS Bioreactor - Rear" on page 14).
+O_2 flows through the O_2 overlay line to the overlay or through the O_2 sparge line to the sparger to control dissolved oxygen.